meadowdata/meadowrun/docs/reference/azure_resources.md

-# Azure resources created by meadowrun
+# Azure resources created by Meadowrun

 This page lists all Azure resources created by using Meadowrun or running `meadowrun-manage-azure-vm install`.
 All of these resources can be deleted automatically